-If your doctor thinks you might have skin cancer, a piece of skin will be removed and sent to a lab for examination under a microscope.
+If your doctor thinks you might have skin cancer, a piece of skin will be removed.
 This is called a skin biopsy.
-There are different types of skin biopsies.
+The sample is sent to a lab for examination under a microscope.

 A skin biopsy must be done to confirm squamous cell skin cancer or other skin cancers.

 Treatment depends on the size and location of the skin cancer, how far it has spread, and your overall health.
 Some squamous cell skin cancers may be more difficult to treat.

 Treatment may involve:

 How well a person does depends on many things, including how soon the cancer was diagnosed.
 Most of these cancers are cured when treated early.

 Some squamous cell cancers may return.

 Squamous cell cancer spreads faster than basal cell cancer, but still may grow slowly.
 It may spread to other parts of the body, including internal organs.